Frequently Asked Questions

 Passport number and expiry date

-Title(s) of paper(s) submitted and/or conference booking number
+Title(s) of paper(s) submitted and/or conference ticket booking number

 **Please note EECERA 2026, nor any of its partners, accepts any responsibility for any financial loss relating to inability of an individual to obtain the required travel documents.**